cathei/Svelto.ECS.Schema/docs/basic-queries.md

 In this case, you'll iterate any `Table` in your schema that their Row implementing `IQueryable<DamagableSet>`.
 Important note: If the their Row does not implements `IQueryable<DamagableSet>`, then that Table does not included in result of this query. **Even though Row has both `HealthComponent` and `DefenseComponent`.** This is important because it is different behavour from Svelto or other ECS frameworks. **In Schema extensions Rows define behaviours, not the Components.**

 ### Basic Query to find Tables
-But what if you want to find specific type of Tables that is not Selector Row?
+But what if you want to find specific type of Tables only, not all `DamagableSet`?
 You can query like this.
 ```csharp
 var tables = _indexedDB.FindTables<CharacterRow>();